-- They will start to look carefully at something that is close and soon they will be able to reach out and touch it.
+- They will start to look carefully at some things that are close and soon they will be able to reach out and touch them.
 This is the start of their eye-hand coordination (how they are able to control their movements as they touch something they are looking at).

 - By this age they can usually control their eye movements so that the eyes move together when they are looking at something.

 - Around 4 months, babies can start to reach for things that they see, and soon they can grasp things, then look closely at them.